tcaudilllg/Japelate/README.md

 Unfortunately Google is strict about access to their online tools.
 A programmer can't pre-select Japanese from the menu by URL... hence you the user will need to select it yourself.
 It is also programmatically impossible to directly copy phrases built from selected characters into Google Translate itself (browser won't allow due to questionable security concerns)... that copy-paste job will be up to you I'm afraid.

-The current version supports kana and common kanji.
-Next version will support hiragana.
+The current version supports kana, hiragana, and common kanji.
+Next version may include diacritics and user interface improvements.

-I may introduce a version packaged in Electron or NW.js which has fewer limitations... if there is enough demand.
+I may introduce a version packaged in Electron or NW.js which has fewer limitations (if there is enough demand).